hoytech/negentropy/README.md

 * `Skip`: No further processing is needed for this range.
 Payload is empty.
 * `Fingerprint`: Payload contains the fingerprint for this range.
 * `IdList`: Payload contains a complete list of IDs for this range.
-* `Continuation`: Indicates that the other side has more to send in the next reconciliation round, but is not sending now because of a configured [frame size limit](#frame-size-limits)
+* `Continuation`: Indicates that the other side has more to send in the next reconciliation round, but is not sending now because of a configured [frame size limit](#frame-size-limits).

 If a message does not end in a range with an "infinity" upper bound, an implicit range with upper bound of "infinity" and mode `Skip` is appended.
 This means that an empty message indicates that all ranges have been processed and the sender believes the protocol can now terminate.